HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 ### Pre-requisites and limitations

-- This configuration will is intended for containerized deployments running on Kubernetes.
+- This configuration is intended for containerized deployments running on Kubernetes.
 - Both DX Core and DX Remote Search have their credentials configured correctly inside your `custom-values.yaml` used for the Helm deployment.
 - There is currently no ConfigEngine task or similar being performed on either DX Core or DX Remote Search Pods
 - Both DX Core and DX Remote Search are deployed in your environment and the Pods are up and ready.